Hollywood Stunt Driver: History

 First rumors of a new stunt show surfaced in October 2007 with report that a Hot Wheels branded stunt show would replace the Police Academy Stunt Show by 2009.
 The same source stated that the new stunt show was inspired by the Lights, Motors, Action!
 Extreme Stunt Show at Disney's Hollywood Studios.
 In April 2008, Warner Bros.
 Movie World confirmed that the Police Academy Stunt Show would be removed by the end of the month and replaced with Hollywood Stunt Driver by October.
 Within two months of closing, nothing remained of the Police Academy Stunt Show.
 Significant demolition and construction was required to extend the old Police Academy Stunt Show arena.
 Not only is the new Hollywood Stunt Driver arena wider, it is also deeper as well.
 However, despite a scheduled October opening date, Hollywood Stunt Driver did not open until 26 December 2008.
 Even then it was described as in "preview" mode by the show's creator, Michael Croaker.
 Several of the stunts originally meant to be a part of the show were not included in the final cut including ramp-to-ramp jumps.

 For Warner Bros.
 Movie World's 2009 Halloween Fright Nights event, the park teamed up with Showtime FMX who performed the Bloody Freestyle MotoX show in the Hollywood Stunt Driver arena.
 This was followed by similar shows in the park's subsequent Halloween events.
 Showtime FMX also ran the MotoMonster Xtreme show which replaced Hollywood Stunt Driver from 26 June 2011 through to 18 July 2011 as alternative winter holiday entertainment.
 On 21 November 2013, Hollywood Stunt Driver had its last show, with Showtime FMX's Overdrive show taking its place for a limited season until February 2014.
-Hollywood Stunt Driver 2 will be run by the Showtime FMX team and open to the public on 20 February 2014.
+Hollywood Stunt Driver 2 was run by the Showtime FMX team and opened to the public on 20 February 2014.

+In late 2025, Warner Bros.
+Movie World retired Hollywood Stunt Driver 2 after more than a decade of performances.
+The park introduced a new stunt live production, the Spy Chase Stunt Show, which debuted for the 2025 holiday season on 19 December 2025.
+The Spy Chase Stunt Show features a spy-themed storyline with high-speed chases, precision driving, and live stunts.